apache/ozone/hadoop-hdds/docs/content/design/append.md

 To write, we need to get the BlockOutputStream of the current block, close it when it's full, and then allocate a new block.
 Until the client calls the close method.
 We can reuse most of the existing read and write logic throughout the client.

+### Truncate when Append
+Truncate mean ozone client can allow removing data from the tail of a file.
+So if Client1 truncates the file but datanode has not truncated blockN -> Client2 appends some content to the tail of blockN -> Datanode truncates blockN, then error happens.
+To avoid this, truncate will add a new flag in OmKeyLocationInfo, i.e. toBeTruncated, to mark the block need to be truncated in the future.
+When Client2 appends, Client2 finds blockN with toBeTruncated flag, Client2 will allocate a new block, and append the content to the new block.

 ## Read and write Multi client
 ### Case 1